spatialaudio/oer_jupyter_readthedocs/source/how_to.rst

 The nbviewer service provides static versions of your notebook collection.
 Similar to the way `mybinder.org`_ works, all you have to do is enter the link to your public repository on `nbviewer.org`_ and you will get a link to static renderings of your notebooks.
-This is convinient for having a first look at the materials without any prior knowlege of jupyter but it doesn't allow for any interactivity.
+This is convenient for having a first look at the materials without any prior knowledge of Jupyter, but it doesn't allow for any interactivity.